ahmed-madyan/q-pros-assessment/README.md

 <!-- ABOUT THE Repo -->
 ## About The Repo

-This Repo creating for QA assessment with the following:
+This Repo created for QA automation assessment to automate the below mentioned use cases:

-Login for applying some E2E testcases using javascript preferred to be done using cypress framework.
+1) Register and login
+2) Check the listed Categories has Items
+3) Add random item to the cart
+4) Remove item from cart
+5) Complete successful checkout with random item

 Pre-condition: